-Sacramental education happens in the school Religious Education program at various times throughout the primary years.
+Sacramental education is organised by the Parish and commences in Year 3.
 Preparation for the reception of the sacraments of Baptism, Confirmation, First Eucharist and Penance happens within the context of the Parish Sacramental Program.
 For information regarding the Parish Sacramental program, contact the Parish Office on 3362 8770.